 Whilst only a small country, there are long travel days in Bhutan, most roads are single lane and travel by vehicle is slow and tiring

-2. An airport arrival and departure transfer is included in both Nepal and Bhutan
+1. An airport arrival and departure transfer is included in Bhutan.

-3. Please provide Intrepid or your booking agent with a scanned colour copy of the personal details page from your passport at time of booking.
-Failure to do this delays group visa for Bhutan.
+2. Please provide Intrepid or your booking agent with a scanned colour copy of the personal details page from your passport at time of booking.
+Failure to do this delays group visa.

-5. Please be aware that Bhutan's airlines are renowned for last minute changes to flight timetables into and out of Bhutan.
-Please allow a longer (8 hrs) transit time between your international flight and flight into Bhutan.
+4. Please be aware that Bhutan's airlines are renowned for last minute changes to flight timetables into and out of Bhutan.
+Please allow a min of 6-8 hours transit time between your international flight and flight into Bhutan.
 Timetables are available on the Druk Airlines and Air Bhutan websites.

-6. All travellers must depart on Day 18 to be eligible for a Bhutan group visa.
+5. All travellers must arrive on Day 1 and depart on Day 7 to be eligible for a group visa.
 See Trip Notes for more details.

-7. A single supplement is available on this trip and is valid for all nights on tour.
+6. A single supplement is available on this trip and is applicable for all nights on tour.
 See under the Single Traveller section of your Trip Notes for more information..